 For local families seeking a grammar school place, Torquay Boys' represents excellent value.
 For those travelling further afield, transport and logistics require careful consideration given the three to four-hour round journey from Plymouth or Exeter.

 Yes.
 The school was rated Good by Ofsted in September 2021 across all areas of inspection (quality of education, behaviour and attitudes, personal development, leadership and management, and sixth form provision).
-GCSE results place it in the top 25% of schools (FindMySchool ranking: 466th in England, 2nd locally in Torbay).
-In 2024, 47% achieved top grades (9-7) at GCSE and 73% achieved A*-B at A-level, confirming sustained strong academic performance.
-Four students secured Oxbridge places in 2024, and the school ranks 2nd in the local area.
+GCSE results place it in the top 8% of schools for academic outcomes (FindMySchool ranking: 291st in England, 2nd locally in Torquay).
+In the 2024-25 / 2025 dataset, 60.7% achieved top grades (9-7) at GCSE and 70% achieved A*-B at A-level in 2025, confirming sustained strong academic performance.

 No formal catchment boundary exists.
 Places are allocated by entrance exam performance for Year 7 entry.
 Whilst most pupils are local (Torbay), some travel from Plymouth, Exeter, and surrounding areas.
 Distance varies annually based on cohort composition.
 Families should verify current admissions policy and deadlines directly with Torbay Local Authority or the school.